Aladdin (hotel and casino): Opening and ownership changes

-The New Jersey-based Bell Atlantic-Tricon Leasing Corporation acquired the resort out of bankruptcy from Ginji Corporation in 1991.
+The New Jersey–based Bell Atlantic-Tricon Leasing Corporation acquired the resort out of bankruptcy from Ginji Corporation in 1991.
 That year, Bell Atlantic-Tricon put the property up for sale at a minimum price of $44 million.
-In January 1994, businessman Donald Trump considered purchasing the Aladdin for $51 million, although Bell Atlantic-Tricon declined to sell the property for less than $60 million.
+In January 1994, businessman and eventual future President Donald Trump considered purchasing the Aladdin for $51 million, although Bell Atlantic-Tricon declined to sell the property for less than $60 million.
 Trump decided not to purchase the Aladdin as he felt the price was too high.
 Interest in the property increased following the news of Trump's potential purchase, with several prospective buyers emerging.
 At the time, the resort consisted of a 1,000-room hotel and a 37,000 square-foot casino.
 Later in 1994, Jack Sommer, a Las Vegas real estate developer, and the Sommer Family Trust purchased the hotel.
 The Sommer Family Trust owned the Aladdin through Aladdin Gaming Corporation – which also operated the resort – and Aladdin Holdings LLC.
 A pair of endangered peregrine falcons nested on the hotel tower during the mid-1990s.

 In May 1996, plans were approved by the Clark County Commission for a $600 million renovation and expansion of the Aladdin, which had 1,100 hotel rooms at the time.
 Sommer and the county spent six months working on the design of the project, which would retain the original hotel tower and theater.
 The expansion would include four new hotel towers, including a centerpiece 400-foot-high rectangular tower.
 Other additions would include a 256-room timeshare condominium, a 300-room hotel-casino, and a shopping mall that would be co-managed by Eddie DeBartolo.
 The hotel would continue operations during the expansion project, which was expected to take 24 to 30 months.
 On December 6, 1996, American psychedelic rock band Phish performed at the Aladdin, marking the first appearance in Las Vegas by the band.
 The performance was ultimately released as a CD/DVD release entitled Vegas 96.
 The concert featured a guest appearance by members of the band Primus and a group of Elvis impersonators.

 In January 1997, Aladdin Gaming Corporation announced that London Clubs International would invest $50 million for a 25 percent interest in the Aladdin resort.
 London Clubs planned to add a luxury gaming facility to the Aladdin, aimed at attracting high rollers.
 The new facility would include 30 gaming tables and 100 slot machines.
 It would be part of the two-year renovation and expansion project, which was expected to cost $750 million and was scheduled to begin later in 1997.
 The new gaming facility would feature a European design.
 The Aladdin had been struggling to compete against larger resorts on the Las Vegas Strip.